 Parental consent form for minors traveling alone.

-The Japan eVisa is an electronic single-entry travel document that allows you to enter the country for tourism and business purposes, or to receive medical treatment.
+The Japan eVisa is an electronic single-entry travel document that allows you to enter the country for tourism purposes.

 You can't visit friends and family with this eVisa.

 The Japan eVisa has validity and a permitted stay period of 90 days from the date of issuance.

 We advise you to apply one week in advance to avoid any delays.